StreetLamb/tribe/README.md

     <figcaption>Build a multi-agent team like this with simple drag and drop in minutes! 🤩</figcaption>
 </figure>

+> [!WARNING]
+> This project is NOT affiliated with any blockchain-related projects in any way.
+Be cautious of scammers falsely claiming association.
+Stay vigilant!

 ## Table of Contents
 - [Table of Contents](#table-of-contents)
 - [What is Tribe?](#what-is-tribe)